As Workplace Burnout Gets More Attention, Could More Tech Actually Be the Answer?

 Ever since May 2019, when the World Health Organization’s 11th Revision of the International Classification of Diseases (ICD-11) included a more detailed description of burnout, the term has increasingly made headlines.
 The new definition calls burnout syndrome the results of chronic workplace stress that have not been successfully managed.
 WHO characterizes it as having three dimensions: feelings of low energy and exhaustion, negative feelings toward or disengagement from the job, and reduced professional effectiveness.

-But, while WHO stopped short of classifying burnout as a medical condition.
+But WHO stopped short of classifying burnout as a medical condition.
 Instead, it’s listed as an “occupational phenomenon,” and included it in a chapter of reasons for which people contact health services—but are not considered illnesses or health conditions.
 That’s good news for individuals and a possible area of concern for employers, says Russell Thackeray, Ph.D., a U.K.-based licensed clinical psychologist and organizational development consultant.

 “The move by the WHO represents, in my view, an acknowledgement of the seriousness of mental health conditions, long under-appreciated because of the lack of physical proof,” Thackeray says.
 “For example, break a limb and the evidence is there for all to see.
-However, anything that’s more ‘in the mind’ can often be attributed to being moody, lazy or even a strategy.”
+However, anything that’s more ‘in the mind’ can often be attributed to being moody, lazy ,or even a strategy.”

 Shining a light on a common issue

-Having a respected world health organization recognize the issue brings awareness to burnout’s misconceptions and provides further support for the issue, says Michelle Lee Flores, a Los Angeles-based employment litigator and partner with Ackerman, LLP.
-But it also raises new questions for employers, she says.
+Having a respected world health organization recognize burnout brings awareness to the issue’s misconceptions and provides further support for it, says Michelle Lee Flores, a Los Angeles-based employment litigator and partner with Ackerman, LLP.
+But burnout’s higher profile also raises new questions for employers, she says.

 “I think [most] employers are mindful that serious medical conditions that can either trigger coverage under leave policies, or coverage under the ADA [Americans with Disabilities Act] and accommodation requirements can also come in different forms, including this,” Lee Flores says.
 “By documenting the condition and its symptoms—which directly affect the workplace—WHO has also helped employers understand why burnout isn’t something to be ignored,” Flores says.

 Burnout is also a concern because of its ubiquity.
-Research from Gallup in 2018 found 44% of people surveyed said they “sometimes,” experience burnout on the job.
-Meanwhile, 23% said they felt it way “very often.”
+Research from Gallup in 2018 found 44% of people surveyed said they “sometimes” experience burnout on the job.
+Meanwhile, 23% said they felt it “very often.”

 “This is a wake-up call and can lead to further areas of defined employee risk,” Thackeray says.
 “Companies will need to factor in burnout into all areas of corporate life without becoming ‘hysterical’ about the whole subject.”